Is trekking in Nepal safe?

 • Fully Organized / Guided Trekking: In fully organized trekking, a trekking company arranges almost everything for you, including guides, permits, transportation, accommodation, and meals.
 This is a convenient option for travelers who want a smooth and well-managed trekking experience without worrying about logistics.
 It is especially helpful for first-time trekkers in Nepal.

-Weather and climate for trekking in Nepal
+Weather and Climate Guide for Trekking in Nepal

 Weather and climate of the time you are trekking in Nepal also plays a vital role in making your trip safe.
 The weather and climate remain stable and predictable while trekking to the Himalayas in spring (March-May) and autumn (September-November).
+However, in the winter and summer, weather and climate remain uncertain and unpredictable.
+Snowfall in the winter and rainfall in the summer might be challenges to complete your trip successfully.

 In the same way, weather and climate of the low altitude trekking destinations and the high altitude trekking routes remain different.
 In the low altitude places, weather remains pleasant or day warmer; morning, evening and night colder.
 Contrarily, weather condition of the places above 4,000m remains cold enough throughout the day.
+Nonetheless, if prepared well, your trekking in Nepal is totally safe enough to give you a lifelong memory of Nepal trip.

 Essential Health Safety for Trekking in Nepal